 Is Composite Bonding Painful?

 Not at all.
-Bonding is painless and often performed without the use of an anesthetic since very little tooth removal is necessary.
+Bonding is painless and often performed without the use of an anaesthetic since very little tooth removal is necessary.

 Is Bonding a Radical Procedure?